 Departments are required to deposit when the total of cash and/or cash equivalents on hand equals $500 or more or once a week; whichever occurs first.
 Deposits must be made on the day received for all individual checks of $100,000 or more or accumulated receipts totaling $500,000 or more.

-- Recording Cash Receipts by Departments: PeopleSoft journals are to be prepared for bank deposits in the appropriate period.
-Approver of the journal should be approved by someone other than the depositor.
+- Recording Cash Receipts by Departments: General ledger journals are to be prepared for bank deposits in the appropriate period.
+Approval of the journal should be by someone other than the depositor.